The Starborn Codex: Entry IV, Continued

 And many were lost.

-But they came close enough to leave a wound the Court of Ember still carries.
+They did not succeed in taking the shard, but they came close enough to leave a wound the Court of Ember still carries.

-And Ember’s High Regent, once known to walk unarmoured among their people, was carried from the inner chamber with wounds no salve could swiftly mend.
+Three sentinels did not rise again, and Ember’s High Regent, once known to walk unarmoured among her people, was carried from the inner chamber with wounds no salve could swiftly mend.

 From that night onward, Ember changed.